Effective Prime Uniqueness: Introduction

-Thus, by the first observation after Definition~\ref{eff}, Theorem~\ref{Main} implies Theorem~\ref{main}.
+By the first observation after Definition~\ref{eff}, Theorem~\ref{Main} implies Corollary~\ref{main}.
 By the second observation, effectively prime, effectively atomic, and uniformly effectively prime are all equivalent.

-Moreover, by looking carefully at the construction in the main section, we can see that there is actually a greater degree of uniformity to Theorem ~\ref{Main}, as stated in the next result.
+Moreover, by looking carefully at the construction in Section~\ref{proofsec}, we can see that there is actually a greater degree of uniformity to Theorem ~\ref{Main}, as stated in the next result.
 Note that a code for a decidable model $\mathcal{A}$ is a Turing machine that computes the complete diagram of $\mathcal{A}$.
 Moreover, recall that, by assumption, the presentation for $\mathcal{A}$ includes the computable language for $\mathcal{A}$.
-So from a decidable model, the theory is computable.
+So from a decidable model it's theory can be computably recovered.
 Thus, $T$ need not be an input into the functional $\Psi$ below.
-However, the lemma following the result shows that the input of the $e$ is necessary.
+However, the proposition following the result shows that the input of the $e$ is necessary.

 \begin{cor} There a Turing functional $\Psi(\mathcal{A},e)$ such that if $\mathcal{A}$ is a decidable model and $T$ is its decidable theory, then either for some $e$, $\Psi(\mathcal{A},e)$ is a code for a computable function witnessing that $\mathcal{A}$ is effectively atomic; or there is a decidable $\mathcal{M} \models T$, such that there is no computable elementary embedding of $\mathcal{A}$ into $\mathcal{M}$.